Learn how to set up your barcode scanner and barcodes.

 Step 2: Export your item list to Excel

-- Select Create new worksheet option and in new workbook.
+- Select the Create new worksheet option and in new workbook.

 - Select Export.
 A full item list report will open in Excel.